DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/ABN/ABN-lookup-and-validation.md

 **Filter by type**  |	Set to _Yes_ if report should be filtered by type **Filter type**     |	If Filter by type was set to _Yes_, select: <br> •	Customer, or <br> •	Vendor **Status**          |	Select the applicable status: <br> •	All <br> •	Valid <br> •	Invalid <br> •	Cancelled

+# Run update
+To update below fields based on current government date, the following can be used:
+ - **ABN validation** report will update records that are allocated to a customer or vendor

+#### Fields:
+- **Company name** - where the Company name is blank
+- Status